-But Why & How does it have such an Impact?
+But how does it have such an impact?

-Stress can be caused by anything that you perceive to be stressful, whether it’s road rage, work overload, or a teenager who won’t listen; your body undergoes certain responses internally.
+Stress can be caused by anything that you perceive to be stressful, whether it’s road rage, work overload, or a teenager who won’t listen; you body undergoes certain responses internally.
 Cortisol, a stress hormone, is released, which puts your body into ‘flight or fight” mode.
-Short term, this is not a problem and it can actually be beneficial in small doses, but if this continues long term, we start to see it negatively impact our bodies.
+Short term, this is not a problem, and it can actually be beneficial in small doses, but if this continues long term, we start to see it negatively impacting our body.

 One of the roles cortisol plays in our body is to help regulate inflammation.
 If cortisol is being continuously released, our body becomes less sensitive to it, which means it isn’t able to control inflammation in the way it should.
 This can lead to high levels of inflammation, which is thought to promote the development of disease.

 One study with 276 people showed that those who were under greater psychological stress were more likely to catch the common cold.
-It was found that those participants who were under stress were not able to regulate their inflammatory response, due to their hormone signaling not being as effective. [i]
+It was found that those participants who were under stress were not able to regulate their inflammatory response, due to their hormone signalling not being as effective.

 - Increases the release of histamine, which can lead to broncho-constriction in asthmatics.